-Is it possible to be seduced by a tree?
-In this day and age, with the Suicide Girls and Realdolls and Craigslist casual encounters, it hardly seems like something as prosaic as a tree could capture a man's attention.
+In a world of myriad titillations catering to crass masculine desire, from the Suicide Girls to Realdolls to Craigslist casual encounters, it hardly seems like something as prosaic as a tree could arouse a man's attention.
 But 1883 was a simpler time.
 They didn't even have the party line yet (or did they?).
-Okay, sure, it was still practically the Wild West back then and the place was probably lousy with brothels, but if Deadwood has taught us anything, it is that Wild West prostitutes were petri dishes of diseases (hey, it wasn't their fault; they were just doing their jobs).
+Okay, sure, Los Angeles was still practically the Wild West back then and the place was probably lousy with brothels.
+But if Deadwood has taught us anything, it is that Wild West prostitutes were petri dishes of diseases (hey, it wasn't their fault; they were just doing their jobs).
 So trees were a safer avocation.
 The worst thing you might catch from one of them is a little root rot....

 What was I talking about?